Top Protein Sources for Smoothies: From Whey to Plant-Based

 Carbohydrates provide the energy needed for physical activity and brain function, while also contributing essential vitamins and minerals.
 Healthy fats aid in hormone production, support brain health, and help absorb fat-soluble vitamins.

+When combined, these macronutrients create a well-rounded and nutritious smoothie that can be enjoyed as a meal replacement or a post-workout snack.
 By including a variety of protein sources, healthy carbs, and fats, you can ensure that your smoothie provides all the necessary nutrients your body needs to thrive.

 The importance of protein, carbs, and fats in smoothies